Asher Levine: Career

-Levine further demonstrates his talent for developing “science fashion” looks (wrote Tyler Malone of PMc Magazine) by creating his own fabrics through intricate construction, molding and sculpting techniques.
-For instance, he utilizes materials such as silicone, neoprene, and high-performance polyurethane.

 His collections exhibit various methods of molding and casting to construct various items in the collection.
 These innovations can be seen in the three-dimensional hounds tooth printed moto-jacket.
 The raised print was created by enlarging the relief carving of a traditional houndstooth print onto a rubberized material slab to generate yards of silicone fabric.
 The final result is a reinterpretation and marriage of the classic motorcycle jacket with a new take on the traditional houndstooth print.
 He demonstrated his talent for combining fashion and technological innovation by collaborating with MakerBot Industries, the leading innovator of 3D printing.
 The partnership led to the first-ever pair of 3D printed sunglasses for the collection leading to CNN writer Laurie Segall calling it “the hottest accessory on the runway at [New York] Fashion Week”.
 Besides ceaselessly creating and pushing the boundaries of modern fashion, Levine has also been a guest lecturer at higher education institutions such as Stanford University, Fashion Institute of Technology, and Pace University.

-Levine's skill set is not solely limited to his highly conceptual pieces.
-His implementation of cutting-edge textiles and construction can be seen in his collections staple pieces such as sweatshirts, pants, gloves and even a weekend bag.
-Levine's methods and aesthetic are far from ordinary, and his point of view is unlike any of his contemporaries.
-Due to Levine's unique and innovative fabrication processes and stand-out style, he has become a pioneer of avant-garde fashion, and is quickly becoming “one of Hollywood’s favorite emerging designers”.